-I’m reproducing Fr.
-James Reuter, SJ’s column that appeared in today’s Philippine Star.
-The basis of the column was his homily during the requiem Mass for my grandmother last Thursday.
-Our family asked him to deliver the homily as he is one of the few people still around who knew my grandmother.
+Note: The basis of the column was Fr.
+Reuter’s homily during the Requiem Mass for Aurora A. Quezon.
+The Quezon family asked him to deliver the homily as he is one of the few people still around who knew her.

 The slaughter of the innocents